 Hurricane Dorian shifts ‘dramatically,’ heightening concerns in the Carolinas

-At 8 a.m.
-Saturday, Dorian was 640 miles southeast of Charleston, chugging west at 13 mph and packing 145 mph winds, according to the South Carolina State Climate Office.
+At 5 p.m.
+Saturday, Dorian was less than 640 miles southeast of Charleston, chugging west at 8 mph and packing maximum sustained winds of 150 mph, according to the National Hurricane Center.

+All of South Carolina and part of North Carolina were added Saturday to the “probable path” of the storm’s center.

+South Carolina Gov. Henry McMaster declared a state of emergency on Saturday as the forecast worsened.

 “The risk of strong winds and life-threatening storm surge is increasing along the coasts of Georgia and South Carolina during the middle of next week,” National Hurricane Center officials said in a Dorian update at 5 a.m.
 Saturday.